Skip to main content

 Composite will usually burn at least as fast as its fastest-burning aggregated objective.

-To get a more actionable Composite SLO, set more relaxed parameters (i.e, budget target, threshold value, time slice target) on aggregated objectives than you normally would if they were individual SLOs.
+To get a more actionable composite SLO, set more relaxed parameters (i.e., budget target, threshold value, time slice target) on aggregated objectives than you usually would if they were individual SLOs.

 SLO is actionable if it can warn you about the potential exhaustion of the error budget early enough so you can do something about it before it happens.
-Composite SLO that exhausts its budget almost immediately when any of its aggregated budgets burns some budget is not actionable.
+A composite SLO that exhausts its budget as soon as any of its constituent budgets are burnt isn't actionable.

 Composite’s reliability burn down is not an average of reliability burn downs of its aggregated objectives.